agriculturegovau/agds-next/packages/file-upload/README.md

 ## Multiple files

 Selecting multiple files is also supported with FileUpload.
 Simply add `multiple={true}`, and you can select as many files as you want.
-You can also set `maxFiles` to limit how many files can be selected.

 ## Accepted files